renderedtext/semaphore-docs-new/source/docs/continuous-integration-deployment-django-with-github-semaphore-heroku.md

 <img src="/docs/assets/img/languages/python/deploy-django-to-heroku/django_deployment_branch.png" class="img-responsive img-bordered" alt="Semaphore deployment branch">

-When asked for your Heroku API key, it can be found by going to [account settings](https://dashboard.heroku.com/account) on Heroku and clicking the "Show API Key" button at the bottom.
+At this point, you will be asked for your Heroku API key.
+It can be found by going to [account settings](https://dashboard.heroku.com/account) on Heroku and clicking the "Show API Key" button at the bottom.

 Go back to Semaphore and select the Heroku application to which Semaphore will deploy your code.